Carolinenmurithi/Carolinenmurithi.github.io/_tabs/Projects.md

 order: 3
 ---

-Here are some of my featured Data & AI projects from coursework and practice.
+Here are some of my featured Data & AI projects.

-{% include_relative _includes/projects.html %}
+{% include_relative ../_projects %}